-- Overall compliance of %80 and more, and - Each chapter should score not less than %70, and - No single whole standard is scored as not met.
+- Overall compliance of %80 and more, and - · Each chapter should score not less than %70, and - Only single whole standard is scored as not met, and - · No single not met NSR standard.

 2nd Decision: Status of Conditioned Accreditation for a mental health hospital (2 years).